nextcloud/all-in-one/reverse-proxy.md

     }
 ```

+Please note that the `$connection_upgrade` is not defined in a default `nginx` configuration.
+You will need to add it to your `nginx.conf`.
+Please see [this nginx blog post](https://www.nginx.com/blog/websocket-nginx/) for details.

 Of course SSL needs to be set up as well e.g. by using certbot and your domain must be also added inside the nginx config.

 </details>